 DO Practice Your Odor Investigation Skills.

 If accidents are happening in the house, it may be worth investing in a black light bulb.
-Black light will illuminate difficult to find puppy urine messes.
+A black-light will illuminate difficult-to-find puppy urine messes.
 You can pretend you’re in an episode of CSI.

 DON’T Use Chemical-Based Stain Removers.

-Like we said above, puppies have an amazing sense of smell.
-Once they’ve marked a spot with urine, they are likely to think of that as a ‘potty-zone’ and go back to the same spot again unless you find a way to COMPLETELY eliminate the smell.
+As we said above, puppies have an amazing sense of smell.
+Once they’ve marked a spot with urine, they are likely to think of that as a ‘potty zone’ and go back to the same spot again unless you find a way to eliminate the smell.
 Chemical cleaners might be able to remove stains, but they also leave behind a whiff of urine that your puppy will be able to sniff out.

 DO Use an Enzyme-Based Stain & Odor Remover Specially Formulated for Pets.